stonecrusher/simpleMenuWizard/README.md

 # simpleMenuWizard

-Hide default contextmenu items in Firefox 57 and later
+Hide default context menu items in Firefox 57 and later

 ---